lukkry/lukkry.github.io/_drafts/writing-a-hello-world-application-with-webrtc.markdown

 I am by no means a WebRTC expert and this is not a WebRTC tutorial.
 It's mainly meant as a reminder for how I implemented that particular application, so I can do it again once I've forgotten.

-# What is WebRTC?
+## What is WebRTC?
-“WebRTC is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.” - webrtc.org
+"WebRTC is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs." - webrtc.org

 One of the nicest things about WebRTC is that it is built in into all major browsers (except Safari and IE) so users are not forced to install any additional plugins.
 If you’re doing any real time communication on the web using Flash or Java, it might be a good fit for you.

 It’s worth noting that WebRTC is not a protocol, it’s a technology which requires many different protocols, like ICE, STUN, TURN, SDP etc., in order to work.

-# WebRTC-sandbox Architecture Overview
+## WebRTC-sandbox Architecture Overview

 The following description illustrates how the WebRTC-sandbox uses WebRTC to connect peers and send media (audio and video) between them.